Goal : Configure OAuth2 Authentication for Magic xpi RESTful API Service using Amazon Cognito

 7/ Copy the war file (xpiREST.war) from your installation directory (ex: <Magicxpi installation directory>\Runtime\addon_connectors\RESTfulAPI\servicefiles to your webapps apache directory (ex: <Magicxpi installation directory>\Runtime\apache-tomcat\webapps)

 !!
-Use the last version of the war file
+Use the last version of the war file (you can get it from the Magic support)

 8/ Start your apache server (startup.bat) from your apache directory (ex : <Magicxpi installation directory>\Runtime\apache-tomcat\bin) using command line (Admin mode)